NilPointer-Software/bdfd-wiki/src/guides/characterEscaping.md

 # Character Escaping
 *(for advanced users)*

-**What Are Escape Characters?**
+**What are Escape Characters?**

-Escape characters are used to indicate that the character should not be interpeted as a modifaction of the code, rather just text that appears in the code or bot's response.
+Escape characters are used to indicate that the character should not be interpreted as a modification of the code, rather just text that appears in the code or bot's response.
 Basically, escape characters let your bot return the function-triggering characters (e.g `;`, `$`, `[`, `]`) without any changes to the code.

 ## Escapable Characters
 Character | Escaped